 The degree programme in Hospitality, Tourism and Experience Management provides students competency in the field of tourism, catering and domestic services.
 Hospitality, tourism and experience (elämys in Finnish; upplevelse in Swedish) are some of the world’s most dynamic and leading socio-economic sectors.
 Examples of experiences are cultural events, music festivals, sport activities, art performances, and social celebrations.
 The overall objective of the programme is to provide hospitality, tourism and experience mind-set for students being able to develop, create and design experiences whilst connecting them with business opportunities.

 The programme is truly international in its curriculum, teacher profiles and industry networks and also a diverse student body from over fifty countries.
 The programme provides students with numerous learning opportunities that assist them to prepare for management careers in Finland and abroad.
 The programme takes a student centred competency based approach to learning with modular curriculum that facilitates the development of the knowledge, skills and attitudes critical to succeed in an ever increasing competitive environment.
 It enables students to bridge theory and practice by providing them with a strong balance of conceptual and experiential learning opportunities: local and international internships, projects and other activities that address real-life challenges.
-Students can gain expertise in four areas: Experience Management, Hotel Management, Restaurant Management, and Tourism Management.
+Students can gain expertise in four areas: Accommodation Business Management, Food & Beverage Business Management and Tourism Business Management.

 In each of the selectable specialization areas, students will learn to process ideas and apply knowledge in a work environment while maintaining responsible business awareness.
 They are able to set up business strategies and design innovative hospitality, tourism and experience concepts within fast changing international networked environment.
 The student will have the aptitude to handle different tasks in supervisory, managerial, consulting, planning and development positions.

-Degree Programme in the Hotel, Restaurant and Tourism Management has four corner-stones of studies: working-life orientation, business management, aesthetics and internationality.
+Degree Programme in the Hospitality, Tourism and Experience Management has four corner-stones of studies: working-life orientation, business management, aesthetics and internationality.
 They are integrated into all study modules.

 Studies are firmly linked to working-life in combination of theory and practice.
 The working life orientation provides the student with a good and realistic insight into the industry and creates a solid basis for the career path.
 The research and development methodology creates chances for innovative job opportunities already during the studies.
 Research & Development and the innovative approach is part of the learning through working-life.
 It trains the students’ skills to seek and apply information in a critical and analytical manner.